Home > Marathon Incident Lessons

 • Why it matters: Afterburning is a silent killer in fired heaters.
 Relying solely on temperature monitoring may be insufficient.
 Combustibles monitoring and flame detection provide early warning signs of incomplete combustion, enabling proactive intervention before temperatures reach critical levels.
 Your PHA must rigorously analyze scenarios leading to afterburning and evaluate the necessity of these advanced safeguards.

-• How our tool helps: The What-If PHA Automated Excel Spreadsheet facilitates a systematic evaluation of afterburning scenarios.
+• Practical Application: The What-If PHA Automated Excel Spreadsheet facilitates a systematic evaluation of afterburning scenarios.
 You can use it to analyze "What-If" questions like "What if burner air supply is blocked?" or "What if fuel/air mixture is incorrect?"
 The tool helps you document the need for safeguards like combustibles analyzers and flame detectors as layers of protection identified directly through your PHA study, aligning with CSB recommendations and industry best practices.

 Lesson 7: Robust Safe Operating Limits and Alarms (CSB Recommendation R2 & R5)